Request demo

 History of Airline Distribution

 In the 1950s the airline distribution concept was fairly simple.
 The only way to buy a ticket was through a travel agency.
 At that time a very manual process with the airline ticket for a seat on a flight was the only choice.
-As the market grew and scaled up and technological development kicked in the airlines were in need for a technological solution to handle the growing amount of customers.
+As the market grew and scaled up and technological development kicked in the airlines were in need for a technological solution to handle the growing number of customers.
 This need resulted in the birth of the GDS.

 What is NDC?